intel-lab-lkp/linux/Documentation/driver-api/gpio/drivers-on-gpio.rst

   GPIO line cannot generate interrupts, so it needs to be periodically polled by a timer.

-- gpio_mouse: drivers/input/mouse/gpio_mouse.c is used to provide a mouse with up to three buttons by simply using GPIOs and no mouse port.
-You can cut the mouse cable and connect the wires to GPIO lines or solder a mouse connector to the lines for a more permanent solution of this type.

 - gpio-beeper: drivers/input/misc/gpio-beeper.c is used to provide a beep from an external speaker connected to a GPIO line.
 (If the beep is controlled by off/on, for an actual PWM waveform, see pwm-gpio below.)